Last Updated: December 18, 2024

 What Is Michael Vick's Net Worth and Salary?

-However, Michael's promising football career was marred by controversy after his involvement in a dog-fighting ring was discovered.
-He spent 21 months in prison as a result, and his reputation never recovered.
+As you likely know.
+Michael Vick's promising football career was marred by controversy after his involvement in a dog-fighting ring was discovered.
+Vick was arrested in 2007 after federal investigators discovered evidence of a dog fighting operation at his property in Virginia.
+He was indicted on July 17, 2007.
+He pled guilty a month later.
+A month after that, on November 19, 2007, Vick voluntarily began serving his prison sentence.
+He was released in May 2009.
 He was given a second chance by the Eagles and continued his NFL career with an even greater level of performance.
 After finishing his career with the New York Jets and the Pittsburgh Steelers, Vick officially retired in 2017.

 Early Life